-Raw Sushi, deli meat, alcohol, and excessive caffeine consumption can be dangerous during pregnancy.
+Raw Sushi, deli meat, alcohol, and others foods can be dangerous during pregnancy.
 Did you know that some cheeses should also be avoided?
 Let’s talk about the difference between pasteurized and unpasteurized cheese, and why it’s important to read the label before consuming dairy products.

 Cheese!
 It's widely known and widely loved, but not always safe for pregnancy.
 Some kinds of cheese could put you and your baby at risk for infection, which is why it’s important to know what’s safe to consume and what you should avoid.
 Fortunately, if you’re a big cheese lover, don’t worry too much, as there are still many options available for you to choose from.